November 1, 2012

 Rereading Victor Papanek’s “Design for the Real World”

-Christopher Hawthorne asks why Papanek’s scathing, 41-year-old critique of the profession still reads as if it were written today?
+Why does Victor Papanek’s scathing, 41-year-old critique of the profession still read as if it were written today?

 The Vienna-born designer Victor Papanek was in his early 40s and bouncing from one U.S. teaching job to the next when, in the mid-1960s, he began writing Design for the Real World: Human Ecology and Social Change.
 The book would not only become the best-known product of his long career, but also help lay the foundation for the green architecture and humanitarian design movements that emerged over the course of the next generation.
 When it was finally published in 1971—with an introduction by Papanek’s friend and fellow iconoclast R. Buckminster Fuller—the book joined a groundswell of important critiques of modernism and postwar excess in architecture, design, industry, and corporate America.
 Indeed, the period between the early 1960s and the early 1970s produced a now-canonical group of reform-minded titles, including Jane Jacobs’s The Death and Life of Great American Cities, Rachel Carson’s Silent Spring, Richard G. Lillard’s Eden in Jeopardy, Bernard Rudofsky’s Architecture Without Architects, and Ralph Nader’s Unsafe at Any Speed.